-Disabled parking facilities: to minimise the abuse of the Blue Badge Scheme and ensure parking facilities are available for motorists with mobility problems.
+Disabled parking facilities: to minimise the abuse of the Blue Badge Scheme and ensure parking facilities are available for badge holders.

-All money recovered from the enforcement of traffic regulations can only be used to pay for the service and highway related schemes.
+All income recovered from the enforcement of traffic regulations can only be used to pay for the service and highway related schemes.

-If you would like to report suspected illegal parking, then please contact our enforcement agency on 0845 337 1000.
+If you would like to report a vehicle parked in contravention of the restrictions, please contact our enforcement contractor, NSL on 01823 210566.

-Can I park for a few minutes on a yellow line to drop off passengers or to load or unload a delivery?
+Can I park for a few minutes on a single or double yellow line to drop off passengers or to load or unload?

 In most cases yes, providing there are no signs or lines prohibiting it and you are not causing a hazard or an obstruction.
 The loading and unloading activity must be visible and continuous.
 You must not load or unload where it is prohibited.
 Please check the Highway Code to see which signs and lines apply.